bbbruno/WearAmI/PEIS_tools/peistrans/README.md

 1. `cd [extraction_folder]/peistrans`
 2. `./peistrans ./configs/XBee_Angen.xml`

-To modify or create a configuration, follow the instructions in *xml_format_readme.txt*.
+To modify or create a configuration, follow the instructions in: *xml_format_readme.txt*.